wiselenium/wiselenium/README.md

   - WisePageFactory.class = page factory that understands components annotated with @Component or @Frame.
   - Wiselenium.class = facade with locator methods that also works with annotated components.
   - WiseContext.class = driver storage for the thread.
   - @Root = field annotation to mark the root element for injection on your objects.
 That is, WebDrivers for pages and WebElements for components.

+Note: You won't have to bother with the WisePageFactory, Wiselenium and WiseContext classes if you're using the wiselenium-testng module (explained ahead).

 #### Page Object Pattern
 A page must have either a no-arg constructor or a constructor that takes a WebDriver as only argument.